andrewd18/rubypi/README.md

 Supported OSes
 --------------

- * Anything that runs Ruby 1.9.3 and has Ruby GTK bindings.
+ * Anything that runs Ruby 1.9 or 2.0 and has Ruby GTK bindings.
 That'd be Windows, Linux, Mac.
  * For now, you'll need to know how to use the command line.

 Installation
 ------------

  * Download the git repo.
- * Install Ruby 1.9.3 on your machine - if you use Windows, check out http://rubyinstaller.org/
+ * Install Ruby 1.9 or 2.0 on your machine - if you use Windows, check out http://rubyinstaller.org/
  * Run "gem install gtk3" from the command line.

 Running RubyPI